tbsschroeder/clojure-webshop-app/README.md

         -p 5432:5432 \
         postgres:12-alpine

-Then you can start the system the system:
+Then you can start the system:

     lein run

-The service is reachable via http://localhost:8080 and the swagger file is on http://localhost:8080/swagger.
+The service is reachable via http://localhost:8080, and the swagger file is on http://localhost:8080/swagger.

 ### No Clojure/Leiningen installed?